apache/trafficserver/doc/reference/configuration/storage.config.en.rst

 where :arg:`pathname` is the name of a partition, directory or file, :arg:`size` is the size of the named partition, directory or file (in bytes), and :arg:`volume` is the volume number used in the files :file:`volume.config` and :file:`hosting.config`. :arg:`id` is used for seeding the :ref:`assignment-table`.
-You must specify a size for directories or files; size is optional for raw partitions. :arg:`volume` and arg:`seed` are optional.
+You must specify a size for directories; size is optional for files and raw partitions. :arg:`volume` and arg:`seed` are optional.

 .. note::